 What Is Rental Reimbursement Coverage?

 It’s also important to note that your insurance company won’t pay for the rental indefinitely.
 Your policy will have a limit on how much it will pay per day and how much total it will pay per claim.
 The limit per claim might be a maximum dollar amount or a maximum number of days of coverage.
-Expect rental reimbursement coverage to add $2 to $15 per month to the cost of your insurance, depending in part on the level of coverage on your policy.
+Rental reimbursement coverage typically costs $2 to $15 per month, depending in part on the level of coverage on your policy.

 Don’t confuse rental reimbursement insurance with the coverage you get when you rent a car for business or vacation travel.
 You can learn more about that coverage in our rental car insurance guide.